jean-pierreBoth/probminhash/README.md

 **SetSketch: Filling the gap between MinHash and HyperLogLog** Otmar Ertl 2021 [arxiv](https://arxiv.org/abs/2101.00314) or [vldb](https://vldb.org/pvldb/vol14/p2244-ertl.pdf)

 This algorithm runs on unweighted objects.
 It is slower than SuperMinHash but can sketch billions of objects into vectors of 16 bytes integers.
+Morever sketches are mergeable.
 We provide sketching (adapted to LSH with Jaccard distance) and a cardinality estimator of the sketched set.

 * ProbOrdMinHash2 is a locality-sensitive hashing for the edit distance implemented over ProbMinHash2 as in  Ertl's [probordminhash2](https://github.com/oertl/probminhash).